intel/intel-device-plugins-for-kubernetes/cmd/gpu_nfdhook/README.md

 ## Introduction

+***NOTE:*** NFD's binary hook support will be turned off by default in the 0.14 release.
+The functionality in the GPU NFD hook is moved into a new NFD rule and into GPU plugin, and the capability labels are being removed completely.
+The GPU plugin deployment doesn't anymore support using init container.
+This directory will be removed in the future.

 This is the [Node Feature Discovery](https://github.com/kubernetes-sigs/node-feature-discovery) binary hook implementation for the Intel GPUs.
 The intel-gpu-initcontainer (which is built with the other images) can be used as part of the gpu-plugin deployment